tylimbach/flex-rl/README.md

 [ External Instruction: "Go around the obstacle!" ] ──┘
 ```

-> **Goal:** Leverage pre-trained, possibly fine-tuned LLMs to select from a library of motor policies in response to environment state and natural language instructions.
+> **Goal:** Leverage pre-trained or fine-tuned LLMs to select from a library of motor policies in response to environment state and natural language instructions.

 The LLM integration is self-managed and an **active work-in progress**, including support for: